Buggr

-Uses Claude AI to introduce subtle, realistic bugs that developers actually make — off-by-one errors, null pointer issues, async/await mistakes, logic inversions, and more.
+Our AI injects the kind of bugs real developers hit every day — off-by-one errors, null pointer issues, async/await mistakes, and subtle logic inversions.

 🔔 Realistic Bug Reports